A quantum nonlinear solver based on the asymptotic numerical method: Experiment on a superconducting quantum processor

 The experiments are conducted on the ScQ-P21 superconducting quantum processor from the Quafu Quantum Cloud Computing Cluster \cite{Quafu}, which comprises 21 qubits.
 Only two qubits are used in this work, where the single-qubit gate fidelity is 99.9\% and the two-qubit gate fidelity is 99.5\%.
 For qANM, the order of the Taylor series expansion is set to $N = 4$, and the accuracy parameter is $\epsilon_d = 10^{-2}$.
-To implement the quantum linear solver q-Jacobi, we employ the isometry synthesis technique \cite{iten2016quantum} for encoding the quantum state $\ket{\bm{\Psi}}$, since qRAM is not yet available \cite{xu2024quantum,biamonte2017quantum,aaronson2015read}.
+To implement the quantum linear solver q-Jacobi, we use the isometry synthesis technique \cite{iten2016quantum} for encoding the quantum state $\ket{\bm{\Psi}}$.
 The resulting quantum circuit for solving the spring-mass problem is shown in \cref{fig: real_circuit}.
 The q-Jacobi method is executed with $n_s = 5\times10^4$ shots, and the convergence criterion is set to $Tol < \epsilon_J = 10^{-3}$ or a maximum of 20 iterations.

 \cref{fig: real_iter} shows an example of solving the linear system $\bm{K} \bm{u} = \bm{F}$ on the quantum device, where $\bm{K}$ and $\bm{F}$ are obtained from the first-order in \cref{eq: linear_sys} at the first nonlinear step for the spring-mass problem.
 After 20 iterations, the q-Jacobi solver converges with an accuracy of about 97\%, which indicates the convergence of the q-Jacobi on the real quantum device.
 Furthermore, \cref{fig: real_curves}(a) shows the solution paths of $(w_1, \lambda)$ and $(w_2, \lambda)$ for the spring-mass problem, computed using the reference analytical solution, qANM on the simulator, and qANM on the Quafu quantum processor.
 It should be emphasized that a key difference between the simulator and the Quafu quantum processor is that the former does not consider quantum hardware noise.
-In the meanwhile, \cref{fig: real_curves}(b) presents the corresponding relative error in $(w_1, \lambda)$ as well as the overall path error, where the path error is defined the same as that in \cref{sec: spring}.
-Though not as accurate as the simulator (path error = 0.76\%), the results from the Quafu quantum processor successfully achieve an accuracy of around 98\% (path error = 2.18\%).
+Meanwhile, \cref{fig: real_curves}(b) presents the corresponding relative error in $(w_1, \lambda)$ as well as the overall path error, where the path error is defined the same as that in \cref{sec: spring}.
+Though not as accurate as the simulator (path error = 0.76\%), the results from the Quafu quantum processor achieve an accuracy of around 98\% (path error = 2.18\%).
 This demonstrates that qANM can be executed on a real quantum device and obtains a nonlinear solution path with a reasonable degree of accuracy in the NISQ era.